amabdallah/Test/docs/Why_WaMDaM?.md

 3. **Overcome semantic heterogeneity in water management data** WaM-DaM uses controlled vocabularies to enforce the homogeneity of object (nodes and links) names throughout the network

+4. **Allows direct conditional data queries **
+WaM-DaM is a relational data model that allows users to access samll pieces of data with sophisticated conditions.